Minorities in South Korea: Influence in entertainment and the arts

-The foodie scene has its own prolific expat: Joe McPherson, author, resteraunteer and tour guide, whose work reached the New York times and landed him a consultant role during Anthony Bourdain's visit to Seoul.
-Additionally, Daniel Gray is an adoptee from the United States who made a brand for himself as a local foodie and author.
+There are several expats working in the South Korean food industry.
+Joe McPherson first became notable during Anthony Bourdain's visit to Seoul.
+Daniel Gray, an author and food critic, is another notable expat.

-Joe McPherson also operates the Dark Side of Seoul dark tour with Shawn Morrissey.
+Joe McPherson also operates the Dark Side of Seoul ghost walk with Shawn Morrissey.
 Both also co-host the Dark Side of Seoul podcast.
-Morrissey is a heritage researcher and folklorist who wrote a comic book based on the Dark Side of Seoul tour.
+Morrissey is a heritage researcher and folklorist who wrote a comic book based on the Dark Side of Seoul ghost walk..
+In 2025, Morrissey released a book titled Supernatural Encounters in South Korea.

-Radio in English is considered essential for ESL learners, and one of Korea's best known hosts, veteran Stephen Hatherly, runs a long-standing show - named after himself at English station TBSeFM.
-American Dorothy Nam is a celebrated host and well known Korean-American personality.
+Radio in English is considered essential for ESL learners.
+One radio host, Stephen Hatherly, runs an eponymous show on English station TBSeFM.
+Korean-American voice actor Dorothy Nam is a popular English language host and radio personality.

 The DJ scene is gaining global respect, and with it, expat professionals.
 Bellydancing is popular and led by expats such as Australian veteran Belynda Azhaar, PhD., often tying performance to social causes.
 British DJ Oli Fenn (DJ Fenner) is recognized as a local and multinational professional DJ.

 As Seoul continues to develop its fashion presence, Expat models are common.
 Among them, Brazilian veteran Jane Aquino is known as a successful foreign model, posing alongside K-pop idols and working for the likes of high-profile fashion houses such as Hermes.
 Veteran (former military) designer and model Julian Woodhouse is famous for dominating the fashion scene in Seoul and making his way to prominence in the American fashion industry.

 YouTube has gained popularity, with American veteran David Levene being the most recognizable for his success with half a million subscribers.